RichardL64/Visual-Pinball/README.md

 # Visual-Pinball
 Visual pinball & associated software, my mods/scripts settings.

-In development
+In development - Alpha state, works, but at your own risk
-  - FlexDMD.js      Minor tweaks from the original / transition to game start etc, Star Wars 'Push Start' animation
   - DMDImage.js     Attempt to automatically convert existing DMD screenshots to 128x32 images FlexDMD can display for each game title